Local weak convergence for sparse networks of interacting processes: Abstract

 \section{Abstract}

 We study the limiting behavior of interacting particle systems indexed by large sparse graphs, which evolve either according to a discrete time Markov chain or a diffusion, in which particles interact directly only with their nearest neighbors in the graph.
 To encode sparsity we work in the framework of local weak convergence of marked (random) graphs.
-We show that the joint law of the particle system varies continuously with respect to local weak convergence of the underlying graph.
-In addition, we show that the global empirical measure converges to a non-random limit, whereas for a large class of graph sequences including sparse \Erdos \ graphs and configuration models, the empirical measure of the connected component of a uniformly random vertex converges to a random limit.
-Finally, on a lattice (or more generally an amenable Cayley graph), we show that if the initial configuration of the particle system is a stationary ergodic random field, then so is the configuration of particle trajectories up to any fixed time, a phenomenon we refer to as ``propagation of ergodicity''.
-Along the way, we develop some general results on local weak convergence of Gibbs measures in the uniqueness regime which appear to be new.
+We show that the joint law of the particle system varies continuously with respect to local weak convergence of the underlying graph marked with the initial conditions.
+In addition, we show that the global empirical measure converges to a non-random limit for a large class of graph sequences including sparse \Erdos \ graphs and configuration models, whereas the empirical measure of the connected component of a uniformly random vertex converges to a random limit.
+Along the way, we develop some related results on the time-propagation of ergodicity and empirical field convergence, as well as some general results on local weak convergence of Gibbs measures in the uniqueness regime which appear to be new.
+The results obtained here are also useful for obtaining autonomous descriptions of marginal dynamics of interacting diffusions and Markov chains on sparse graphs.
+While limits of interacting particle systems on dense graphs have been extensively studied, there are relatively few works that have studied the sparse regime in generality.